 Volumes

 CUIABÁ I - Projections below assume EPE will be dispatched 100% of the time with 92% availability.
 EPE is contractually required to be available for 92% of the time, using a twelve-month rolling average.
-Failure to meet these thresholds would result in penalties in the form of payment reductions from Furnas.
 Volumes will increase during 2000 and 2001 as Phases II and III of Cuiabá I are completed.

 CUIABÁ II & II - The same dispatch and availability assumptions are made for Cuiabá II and III.
 These plants are projected to commence operations in early 2003 and 2005.